 Deploying side-projects can be expensive, it can cost ~120$ a year to run a VM.
 In this blogpost I will describe a cheaper way…

 A basic webserver Docker containers are small OS images in themselves that one can deploy and run without worrying about dependencies or interoperability.
 All the dependencies are packed in the same container file.
 And the docker runtime takes care of […]

 Update: As of April 2020, I have switched over to GitHub Actions.
 Travis CI has become buggy and flaky over time and I got tired of trying to keep the builds green.
 My GitHub action scripts can be seen here. […]

 Earlier, the Software world was rigidly divided between closed and open-source software.
 Microsoft Windows is closed-source, GNU/Linux is open-source.
 Microsoft Office and Lotus Notes are closed-source, LibreOffice is open-source.
 Turbo C++ is closed-source, and GCC is open-source.
 But now, a […]

 Don’t forget while you might live and breathe your startup, your early adopters have probably signed up to try several such services and unless you remind them what your product is about, they might as well delete the email and move on.

 When the code runs on your servers, you have much more control over the “context” in which it runs.
 On the mobile devices, the device OS and the user control the context.
 This difference leads to some subtle implications.
 One significant […]

 While iPhone is recognized as a global name while erstwhile Nexus and now, Pixel has almost no branding outside of the Android fanboys.

 Since audio underutilizes our brain’s bandwidth, it leaves spare bandwidth for distractions, including eating food, driving, and exercising.
-No wonder most audio consumption is passive and happens as a secondary activity as opposed to being a mainstream activity like reading or watching movies.
+No wonder most audio consumption is passive and happens as a secondary activity as oppose to being a mainstream activity like reading or watching movies.